jenkinsci/templating-engine-plugin/docs/concepts/library-development/library-configuration-file.md

 # Library Configuration File

 The root of a library can contain an **optional** `library_config.groovy` file.

 Currently, this library configuration file is only used for parameter validation.

 ## Parameter Validation

-The [Pipeline Configuration](../pipeline-configuration/pipeline-configuration.md) is dynamically built and does not perform any type of validation.
+The [Pipeline Configuration](../pipeline-configuration/pipeline-configuration.md) is dynamically built and doesn't perform any type of validation.

 The library configuration file, therefore, allows library developers to validate the parameters provided to a library.